Prathi Poovankozhi: Plot

 Madhuri is a saleswoman from one of the leading clothing stores in the city.
 Madhuri and her mother live on her income and sewing job.
 One day while going to her workplace, Madhuri gets molested in a bus by a goon.
+Madhuri's buttocks touched by Antappan.
 She runs behind him, but he manages to escape.
 She determines to payback the thug for the eve teasing.
 Madhuri goes in search of the teaser, named Anthappan who is currently on a hideout because of another fight that happened between him and some thugs.
 After a lot of searches, Madhuri finds Anthappan near a railway station.
 However, before Madhuri could get close Anthappan is attacked by a goon squad.
 Anthappan gets critically injured and Madhuri takes him to a hospital.
 She tells her friend that she wants Anthappan to come back to life so that she can have her revenge.

 Madhuri gets to know that the goons that tried to kill Anthappan were employed by the local police inspector himself because he feared Anthappan was taking over his control over the market.
 In the police investigation that followed, Madhuri is framed by the inspector as the prime suspect.
 The police keep an eye on Madhuri in the hopes that Madhuri will manage to find Anthappan who is currently on bail and has managed to flee.
 The plan was that when Madhuri see Anthappan, they will kill Anthappan and blame it on Madhuri.
 But Madhuri manages to fool those who were following her and finds Anthappan.
 Anthappan has now paralyzed waist down.
 Anthappan's wife says to him that Madhuri helped him to get to the hospital and he is alive only because of that.
 Anthappan, on seeing her starts to cry out of guilt, Madhuri leaves him without a word.

-Madhuri on her way back home, sees an adult man groping a schoolgirl on the bus.
+Madhuri on her way back home, sees a man groping a schoolgirl on the bus.
 She throws him out of the bus and crushes his hand with a stone.
 She takes all her anger on Anthhappan, on this guy and calls him Anthappan.
-He says I am not Anthappan and his name is Satish, but Madhuri says that Anthappan and Satheesh are the same.
+He says I am not Anthappan and his name is Satheesh, but Madhuri says that Anthappan and Satheesh are the same.
 The story ends when Madhuri walks away from the scene and the schoolgirl who got molested goes back to Satheesh and starts thrashing him.